 We’ve been working with Overkiz almost since the start of the Flexom adventure.
 Initially, Overkiz acted as a “temple guardian,” guaranteeing that the data brought out of a home is secure.

 These days, Overkiz plays a much broader role, giving us more support.
-Their role is twofold: to ensure that our new Flexom Pro (for installers) and Flexom (for occupants) applications work with the already installed fleet and to develop future advancements.
+Their role is to ensure that our new Flexom Pro (for installers) and Flexom (for occupants) applications work with future buildings.

 Several factors, including the pandemic, have unfortunately slowed down our development projects a little.
 We chose to focus on the applications, the features we needed, and our hotline.
 Originally operating “in the shadows,” Overkiz now covers the entire spectrum of what we offer.